10 of the greatest gigs I ever went to (none of them were Kate Bush)

 Sly and Robbie – London, possibly 2008

-Vast portions of my life are just a fug and blur of occurrences that I can’t quite piece together geographically or chronologically, not because I’m a roving Bukowski type character who’s off my face, more because I’m just not very well organised and I get a bit forgetful sometimes.
+Vast portions of my life are just a fug and blur of occurrences that I can’t quite piece together geographically or chronologically, not because I’m a roving Bukowski type character who’s off my face, more because I’m just not very well organised and I get forgetful.
 I do know, however, that at some point in 2008 I went somewhere or other to see the legendary reggae rhythm section Sly and Robbie taking their instruments for a walk around the block.
 Whichever one is the bassist (Robbie?) is now a fat man in a flowery Laura Ashley dress.

 Soundtrack of Our Lives – Shepherd’s Bush but not The Empire, possibly 2010